sibwaf/Infrastructure/selfhosted/README.md

                  selfhosted/29_cluster-pull-kubeconfig.yaml
 ```

+## Cleanup

+Some services come and go.
+To destroy whatever remains in the cluster for the ones that didn't fit my setup, use `selfhosted/cleanup-cluster.sh`.

+*Notice*: removes de-commissioned stuff without any prompting and is very destructive.

 ## Connecting to seedbox

 Currently there is no way to avoid configuring a valid seedbox connection.
 The seedbox should be already configured before deploying the cluster.